tradecloud/tradecloud-sdk-dotnet/object-storage/DownloadZip/README.md

 1. Create and send the order
 2. Upload 11 documents and report their object IDs
 3. Attach documents to the order/lines
+4. Request a ZIP download URL for all documents
-4. Download a ZIP file named `order-documents-{timestamp}.zip`
+5. Download a ZIP file using the provided URL (filename extracted from response headers)
-5. Test 6 concurrent downloads to verify rate limiting behavior (max 5 per user)
+6. Test 6 concurrent URL requests to verify rate limiting behavior (max 5 per user)

 ## ZIP Download API

-The new ZIP download endpoint accepts a request object with document IDs and filename:
+The ZIP download process now uses a **two-step approach**:

+### Step 1: Request Download URL

+POST to `/v2/object-storage/documents/zip` with:

 ```json
 {